 - helping them understand and comply with an appropriate level of aftercare (medical and clinical)

-Nothing can guarantee that everyone treated for addiction to alcohol and other drugs will avoid relapsing.
+Nothing can guarantee that everyone treated for substance use disorders will avoid relapsing.
 Yet we know that individuals, who engage in treatment with providers that incorporate evidence-based therapies and programming, can and do achieve high rates of abstinence with low rates of relapse.